 MNSEA SEER Committee Creates Risk Mitigation Subcommittee.

 MNSEER started exploring the area of Good Samaritan laws within the state of Minnesota and nationally to understand the status and to consider the possibility of legislative adjustments to accommodate those Minnesota professional engineers that “volunteer” their efforts to assist in responding to emergency events.
 The concern was to have appropriate risk mitigation devices (contracts, memorandum of understanding, laws, and other devices) in place for the structural engineer.
 To better address this topic, the Risk Mitigation Subcommittee was created initially to address the Good Samaritan topic, but quickly discovered that Good Samaritan laws provided a very narrow level of liability protection to volunteers including engineers.
 They quickly defined three categories to address the provision of structural engineering emergency responses and volunteering structural engineering services.
-The three areas are “walk-upon” volunteering, providing services under normal business protective systems (contracts) possibly at a reduced fee, or as a pure volunteer with protective devices in place (being deputized, memorandum of understanding, etc.).
+The three areas are “walk-upon” volunteering, providing services under normal business protective systems (contracts) possibly at a reduced fee, or as a pure volunteer with protective devices in place (being deputized, Memorandum of Understanding (MOU), etc.).